 \subsection{The maximal and totally wildly ramified case}

 Now we focus on the proof of Theorem \ref{Thmendotautheta}.
-We imitate the strategy in \cite{anandavardhanan2018galois}, section 4 which first consider special case, and then use tame lifting developed by Bushnell and Henniart \cite{bushnell1996local} and other tools developed by Bushnell and Kutzko \cite{bushnell129admissible} to generalize our result.
+We imitate the strategy in \cite{anandavardhanan2019galois}, section 4 which first considered a special case, and then used tame lifting developed by Bushnell and Henniart \cite{bushnell1996local} and other tools developed by Bushnell and Kutzko \cite{bushnell129admissible} to generalize their result.
 In this subsection, we prove the following proposition as a special case of (2) and (3) of Theorem \ref{Thmendotautheta}: